 CNA Clinical Dress Code

-While training as a CNA, you will be given a specific dress code to follow during your clinical rotations.
+While starting a program as a CNA, you will be given a specific dress code to follow during your clinical rotations.
 How you present yourself at clinical can have a direct effect on your CNA career.

 While specific colors for clinical may be mandated, the dress code is often similar in comparison to other CNAs and includes clean, appropriate scrubs and minimal accessories.